 Mr D attended the dentist and during his examination he expressed his wish to have dental implants to restore the existing space he had from the extraction of teeth 45 and 46 around 20 years previously.
-The dentist also noted that tooth 47 had fractured beyond repair, but other than that, the patient had maintained a good standard of oral health.
+The dentist also noted that tooth 47 had fractured beyond repair.
+The patient otherwise had maintained a good standard of oral health.